junwha/awesome-sanitizer/readme.md

 # Awesome Sanitizer [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of sanitizer resources.
+> A curated list of sanitizer resources.

-Sanitizers are dynamic tools that detect software bugs through compiler instrumentation.
+Sanitizers are dynamic tools that detect software bugs through compiler instrumentation, inserting runtime checks into the code during compilation.
+They are often paired with fuzzing, which uses random inputs to thoroughly test the instrumented code.

 ## Contents
 - [C/C++](#cc)